- Academic Calendar

 Please note, however, that if you have an additional Major or Minor outside of DAN Management modules, we will be unable to review those requirements.
 You will be responsible to review those requirements with that Department or by visiting the Academic Counselling Office.

-There are six areas of study under the DAN Department of Management & Organizational Studies and two to three module options within those six areas:
+There are seven areas of study under the DAN Department of Management & Organizational Studies and two to three module options within those seven areas:

-Our Advisors are unable to provide advise or suggestions for students are also intending to apply to Ivey in their third year.
+Our Advisors are unable to provide advice or suggestions for students who are also intending to apply to Ivey in their third year.
 Students interested in pursuing this option should familiarize themselves with the AEO Student Handbook and should direct any Ivey/AEO questions to the Advisors available at the Ivey Business School.
-We can, however, provide you with advise on your course selections for the BMOS program to ensure you are meeting requirements and will progress through your requirements.
+We can, however, provide you with advice on your course selections for the BMOS program to ensure you are meeting requirements and will progress through your requirements.